Alcohol and Substance Abuse Evaluation

 • When was your last drink? (< 24 h = positive response)

-The TWEAK screen has been recommended for white females, and a score of 3 or higher indicates an alcohol problem.
-The TWEAK involves the following questions:
+The TWEAK screen has been recommended for White females, and a score of 3 or higher indicates an alcohol problem.
+The screen involves the following questions:

 Frequent injury and injury while drinking also should prompt screening for alcohol abuse.

-Screening and counseling recommendations for reducing alcohol misuse are available from the US Preventive Task Force.
-[14]
+Screening and counseling recommendations for reducing alcohol misuse are available from the US Preventive Services Task Force.
+[18]

 Placement